The Bankrate promise

 Car accidents are never a good thing, but when the at-fault driver leaves the scene without stopping, it can become an even bigger dilemma — especially if there are injuries or extensive damage to your vehicle.
 Bankrate reviewed South Carolina’s hit-and-run laws and the impact hit-and-runs can have on your auto insurance premiums to help you prepare if you ever find yourself in this situation.

 Hit-and-runs in South Carolina

-An accident is considered a hit-and-run when the at-fault driver flees the scene.
-Not only is this illegal in South Carolina, but if caught, the penalties include steep fines, jail time and a possible felony conviction.
-In 2020, the latest year for which statistics are available, South Carolina recorded 3,836 hit-and-run accidents out of all the reported ~141,000 collisions, or about 2.7% of the accidents.
+An accident is considered a hit-and-run in South Carolina when the at-fault driver flees the scene.
+Not only is this illegal, but if caught, the penalties may include steep fines, jail time and a felony conviction.
+In 2020, the latest year for which statistics are available, South Carolina recorded 3,514 hit-and-run accidents, which amounts to about 1.56 percent of all accidents.

 South Carolina hit-and-run laws

-South Carolina hit-and-run laws mandate a driver must immediately stop when involved in an accident.
-Not stopping is considered a hit-and-run and comes with steep penalties.
-The severity of the penalties depends on the seriousness of the injuries and property damage:
+Hit-and-run laws in South Carolina mandate that drivers immediately stop when involved in an accident.
+Not stopping could come with steep penalties.
+The severity of the consequences largely depends on the bodily injuries involved.

-- With minimal bodily injury: The penalty for a hit-and-run is a misdemeanor with a possible fine of up to $5,000 and between 30 days and one year in jail.
-If a greater bodily injury occurs, the misdemeanor becomes a felony.
+- Minimal bodily injury: The penalty for a hit-and-run may be a misdemeanor conviction, fine of up to $5,000 and 30 days to one year in jail.

 How hit-and-runs impact car insurance rates in South Carolina

 Being involved in a hit-and-run accident is a stressful situation.
-The priority is to make sure you and your passengers are ok and seek medical attention immediately if needed.
-If you are able, make as many observations as you can to recall important information later.
+The priority is to make sure you and your passengers are okay and to seek medical attention if you are not.
+Here’s what else you may want to do:

 - Get medical attention: First, evaluate everyone’s safety and determine if there are any injuries.
 Call 911 so that police and medical personnel are summoned as needed.
 Getting medical attention may be a smart idea, even if you feel fine at the moment.

-- Quickly gather details: If you are able, try to observe any details about who might have hit your vehicle, especially a license plate, make and model of the vehicle and other facts.
+- Quickly gather details: If you are able, try to observe any details about who might have hit your vehicle.
+Things like a license plate number and the make and model of the vehicle can be helpful.
 Write down anything you observe, so you have the information available later on.
 If there are witnesses, ask them to stay to tell the police what they saw.

-- Take photos and videos: Without interfering with the police investigation, try to take as many photos as you can and record the conditions surrounding the accident.
-This may be used later on by the insurance company as part of the claim.
+- Take photos and videos: Without interfering with the police investigation, try to take as many photos and videos as you can to record the conditions surrounding the accident.
+They may be useful later on as part of the insurance claim.

 Will insurance cover a hit-and-run?